-Read this entire manual before you install and use your new insert.
-If this insert is not properly installed, a house fire may result.
+Read this entire manual before you install and use your new stove.
+If this stove is not properly installed, a house fire may result.
 To reduce the risk of fire, follow the installation instructions.
 Failure to follow instructions may result in property damage, bodily injury, or even death.